asamaiya00/bhagavadgita/README.md

-Worked for a client on [Bhagavad Gita App](gita-app.vercel.app).
+Worked for a client on [Bhagavad Gita App](https://gita-app.vercel.app).
 Made using Reactjs, Nextjs, TailwindCSS, TypeScript and bhagavad gita graphql API.
+Used Apollo Client for data fetching and improved UX.